-The PRCA's mission is to provide support and advice to members that ensures they have the knowledge and confidence to deal with the issues relating to the COVID-19 outbreak.
+The PRCA's mission is to provide support and advice to members members working through the COVID-19 outbreak.

 We recommend members regularly review the UK Government advice for employers, employees and businesses.
 Further advice and resources for PR professionals can be found below.